blogs.sanpreetsingh.com

 This matters because many readers panic when they recognize the signs.
 Emotional distance is serious, but it is not always final.
 In many marriages, the love is not fully gone; it is buried under poor communication, exhaustion, resentment, role pressure, and repeated disconnection.

-Research on communication, emotion regulation, and daily relational behavior consistently points to the same broad idea: relationship quality is shaped by the repeated ways couples respond to each other over time.
+The broader truth remains the same: relationship quality is shaped by the repeated ways couples respond to each other over time.
 That is good news because repeated patterns can be changed.
 Not instantly, not magically, and not by posting one nice anniversary caption.
 But they can be changed.

 What usually makes the difference is whether both partners are willing to stop normalizing the distance.
 Once a couple admits, “We are not emotionally close right now, and this matters,” the relationship has a real chance to move.